kurkovpavel/orangepi5_ncc_visual_tracker/README.md

 #Run via ssh
 ./visual_tracker

 Be sure you have non-gui linux, monitor and mouse connected to orange pi 5 directly.
+Your camera should be as /dev/video11.
+Change line 240 in main.cpp if your camera connected to another point:     cv::VideoCapture cap(11, cv::CAP_V4L2); // V4L2 camera

 Left-click object you want to track, right-click to stop tracking